au-ts/libvmm/examples/zig/README.md

 other Zig API.

-Here is the problem though, this translation fails currently for inline assembly, which in libsel4, there is a lot of as any system call with use inline assembly.
+Here is the problem though, this translation fails currently for inline assembly, which in libsel4, there is a lot of as all system calls makes use of inline assembly.

 If you run step 1 below, you will encounter the following text:
 ```